Prevacid (Lansoprazole) Lawsuit

 If you or your loved one are dealing with any serious kidney problems because of the use of Prevacid, it will be in your best interest to make sure you have legal representation.
 Contact Williams Hart today.
 Our firm will aggressively pursue a settlement or verdict that covers all of your past, present, and future needs.
 We believe that drugmakers must take care of the people who are harmed by dangerous medications.

-Williams Hart has been helping injury victims for more than 35 years.
-Call (888) 220-0640 right now to have our lawyers provide a complete evaluation of your case during a free consultation.
+The proton pump inhibitor lawsuit attorneys of Williams Hart have been helping injury victims for more than 35 years.
+Call (800) 220-9341 right now to have our lawyers provide a complete evaluation of your case during a free consultation.